sunbenxin/go-tutorial/README.md

   if that value is an untyped constant,it is first converted to its default type. it it is an untyped boolean value, it is first converted to type bool.
     the predeclared value nil cannot be used to initialize a variable with no explicit type.

+# unsafe
+-  The built-in package unsafe,known to the compiler,provides facilities for low-level programming including operations that violate the type system.
+A pacakge using unsafe must be vetted manually for type safety and may not be portable.

+- built-in functions are predeclared.the built-in functions do not have standard Go types, so they can only appear in call expressios;they cannot be used as function values.
+-  for a channel c, the built-in function close(c) records that no more values will be sent on the channel.Tt is an error if c is a receive-only channel.Sending to or closing a closed channel

+-